 Needless to say, my path to becoming a proficient knitter was a long and arduous one – and I’m still working on it.
 That’s a large part of the reason for this website.
 You see, there was no You Tube, or Vimeo back then, and even finding a knitting group was a difficult chore.
 My skills developed by trial and error, and from working in a LYS where I was fortunate enough to meet Kathleen, who took me under her wing and taught me a lot of what I know today.
 Now I help run a knit group, go to several others, and blog about my experiences in order to help someone else avoid the same route I had to take.

 So in a nutshell, that’s what this website is all about and that’s who I am.
 You’ll get to know me better as you follow along with the posts and episodes of the show I put up on this site.
 You can follow me and the show on Facebook, Twitter, and all the regular social media sites.
 Please, please, please feel free to comment on anything and everything I put up so I know what you want me to cover on the site and in the show.
 Hopefully we’ll be able to help each other become better knitters – and people as well.
-Feel free to contact me through any of the media below …
+Feel free to contact me through e-mail or any of the other media below …

 Facebook: Steve Malcolm or mrhugzzz